Download: 2026 Brochure

 Examination modalities

-• 50%: Individual report/essays depicting and proofing students’ understanding of the theory of appropriate technology in a real situation (either in German or English)
+• 50% (100% for VO): Individual report/essays depicting and proofing students’ understanding of the theory of appropriate technology in a real situation (either in German or English)

 • 50%: Group/individual presentation of case studies